coder/coder/docs/contributing/frontend.md

 ### API

-We are using [axios](https://github.com/axios/axios) as our fetching library and writing the API functions in the `site/src/api/api.ts` files.
-We also have auto-generated types from our Go server on `site/src/api/typesGenerated.ts`.
+Our project utilizes [axios](https://github.com/axios/axios) as the HTTP client for making API requests.
+The API functions are centralized in `site/src/api/api.ts`.
+We leverage auto-generated TypeScript types derived from our Go server, which are located in `site/src/api/typesGenerated.ts`.

-Usually, every endpoint has its own ` Request` and `Response` types, but sometimes you need to pass extra parameters to make the call, like in the example below:
+Typically, each API endpoint corresponds to its own `Request` and `Response` types.
+However, some endpoints require additional parameters for successful execution.
+Here's an illustrative example:"

 ```ts
 export const getAgentListeningPorts = async (